ukwa/webarchive-discovery/README.md

 Configuration
 -------------

 All components are set up to use [Typesafe Config](https://github.com/typesafehub/config) for configuration, which provides a flexible and powerful configuration system and uses a file format based on JSON.
 Each components contains a reference.conf file in src/main/resources that defines the default configuration for that part.
-Each indexer (warc-indexer and the map-reduce version warc-hadoop-indexer) also provides a command-line option to output the current configuration for inspection and to make it easier to override.
+Most of the configuration is in the warc-indexer, which reflects the fact that most of the actual indexing logic is there in order to ensure the command-line and map-reduce versions are as close to identical in behaviour as possible.
+Each version also provides a command-line option to output the current configuration for inspection and to make it easier to override.
 See the individual component READMEs for more detail.

 Roadmap